dotimplement/HealthChain/README.md

 ```bash
 pip install healthchain
 ```
-> ❗️🚧 This is a work in progress with a limited set of functionalities and resources implemented.
+> 🚧 This is a work in progress with a limited set of functionalities and resources implemented.
 Things might break. 💥 We are working towards a full release soon! 👀

 ## Features
-- [x] 🍱 Create and define sandbox testing rigs that comply with real (very basic) EHRs API and data standards.
+- [x] 🍱 Create and define sandbox testing rigs that comply with real EHRs API and data standards.
-- [x] 🗃️ Generate synthetic FHIR resources in your mock EHR instance or load your own data as free-text.
+- [x] 🗃️ Generate synthetic FHIR resources or load your own data as free-text.
-- [x] 💾 Save generated request and response data for each sandbox run
+- [x] 💾 Save generated request and response data for each sandbox run.
 - [x] 🎈 Streamlit dashboard to inspect rendered responses in a mock-EHR interface.
-- [x] 🧪 Experiment with LLMs and health NLP models in a fully HL7 standard-compliant pipeline from day 1.
+- [x] 🧪 Experiment with LLMs in a fully HL7 standard-compliant pipeline from day 1.

 ## Clinical Decision Support (CDS)
 [CDS Hooks](https://cds-hooks.org/) is an [HL7](https://cds-hooks.hl7.org) published specification for clinical decision support.